Wichita on the Cheap

 • It takes several generations of Monarchs to complete their annual migration.
 The butterflies that start migrating south in the fall are not the same ones that make the journey north in the spring.

-• The generation of Monarchs that migrate south to Mexico is known as the “super generation.”
+• The generation of Monarchs that migrates south to Mexico is known as the “super generation.”
 These butterflies live much longer than the typical Monarch, surviving up to 8 months compared to the usual 2-6 weeks for summer generations.

 • Monarch caterpillars only eat milkweed plants.
 Milkweed contains toxins that make the caterpillars and adult butterflies poisonous to many predators, helping protect them from being eaten.